All Things Stewart Springs

 in time.
 Move check-in to inside front gates?

 Places like Stewart's gain critical new importance in these rarefied times...
-More than ever, it deserves a new, service-dedicated stewardship, one willing to establish a nonprofit labor of love that in time would pay for itself -- follow the bliss and the money follows.
-Maybe it's years down the road -- or it could happen tomorrow.
+More than ever, it deserves a new, service-dedicated stewardship, one willing to establish a nonprofit labor of love, that in time would pay for itself -- follow the bliss and the money will follow.
+Maybe it's years down the road -- or could happen tomorrow.
 (Who knows anything for sure these days except only love is real?)

-Such places, nestled in the clean simplicity of nature and offering the simple natural medicine holistic-minded beings yearn for, serve as much needed sanctuaries for a massively awakening, if much bent, humanity.
+Such places, nestled in the clean simplicity of nature and offering the simple natural medicine holistic-minded beings increasingly seek, serve as much needed sanctuaries for a massively awakening, if much bent, humanity.

 Bathhouse operation could resurrect -- with the vital aid of plumbing aces who can suss out and reactivate the intricate mineral water storage, heating and delivery systems now idled, mineral water going unused and unappreciated, except maybe by the fish, into the creek -- under new, hand-in-glove stewardship that would naturally inspire involvement and support by the countless de facto friends of Stewart Springs -- local, regional and beyond -- all currently bummed to hell and gone over the present lamentable state of things.